SocAIty/FastTaskAPI/README.md

 Get started:
 - [Installation](#installation): A section explaining how to install the package.
 - [First-steps](#how-to-use): Create your first service with the socaity router.
+- [Jobs and job queues](#jobs-and-job-queues): A section explaining how to use the job queue functionality.
+- [File uploads and files](#file-uploads-and-files): A section explaining how to use file uploads and files.
+- [Backends and deploying a service](#backends-and-deploying-a-service): Deploy serverless for example with runpod.

 ## Why is this useful?
-Creating AI services is hard.
+Creating services for long-running tasks is hard.
-- The inference time makes realtime results difficult.
+- In AI services inference time makes realtime results difficult.
 Parallel jobs, and a Job queue is often required.
 For example as a client you would not like to wait for a server response instead do some work until the server produced the result.
 - Serverless deployments like runpod often DO NOT provide routing functionality.
 This router works in this conditions.
 - Scaling AI services is hard.
 - Streaming services (for example for generative models) is complicated to setup.